QuickAlgorithm/qa-streaming-pipeline-challenge/README.md

 3. Now that you are able to ingest data from the API, implement an online regression model (you can use any library) which gets incrementally fitted on the data (See "ML Model" section).

+**IMPORTANT** The ingestion script should ingest data in batches and feed it to the model in batches.
+Do not just pre-load all the data in advance.
+This is the "streaming" part of the challenge.

 ## ML Model

 Our API returns 4 columns: